geonetwork/core-doc-sources/eng/developer/source/schemaPlugins/index.rst

 descriptions (XSDs) and other information necessary for GeoNetwork to index, view and possibly edit content from XML metadata records.

-To be used in GeoNetwork, a schema directory can be placed in `INSTALL_DIR/web/geonetwork/xml/schemas`.
-Schemas in this directory are built-in schemas.
+To be used in GeoNetwork, a schema directory can be manually placed in the `config/schema_plugins` sub directory of the geonetwork data directory.
+The default geonetwork data directory location is `INSTALL_DIR/web/geonetwork/WEB-INF/data`.
 The contents of these schemas are parsed during GeoNetwork initialization.
 If valid, they will be available for use when GeoNetwork starts up.